codeprimate/askymyfiles/README.md

 ~/bin/askymyfiles remove /really/the/path/to/file.txt
 ```

-Once the file is loaded into the database, you don't NEED it anymore.
+Once the file is loaded into the database, you don't NEED it in the project directory anymore.

 Please note that the app will only return the code snippet relevant to your question and nothing else.
 API usage fees will apply.